Lokalise illustration for localization issues

 This localization issue affects both developers and designers.
 You need to make sure that translations for different languages fit properly within your design.
 This is very important because certain phrases in some languages may become significantly longer or shorter, thus breaking the layout.
 Lokalise provides Adobe XD and Figma integrations to overcome this problem.
 These integrations work in the same way, so I will briefly show you how to get started with Figma.

-First of all, open your Figma project and install the Lokalise plugin from Menu > Plugins > Manage plugins.
 Next, open Menu > Plugins > Lokalise.
 Connect your Lokalise account and choose the translation project from the dropdown (it is possible to create a new one as well).

 The chosen texts will be exported to Lokalise.
 If the text is already present in the Lokalise project, it won’t be duplicated by default.
 Rather, the existing key will be linked to the Figma text element (but this behavior can be further customized).
-Moreover, for each key, a separate screenshot will be displayed showing where exactly the text is located.
+Additionally, for each key, a separate screenshot will be displayed showing where exactly the text is located.
 This is very convenient and allows you to provide your translators with context.

 After the keys are exported and translated, you may preview the localized design in Figma.
 To achieve this, simply choose a different language from the dropdown (see the screenshot above).
 Your texts will be translated almost instantly!